Donna E. Deutchman, President and Chief Executive Officer

 Donna served as the National Director of Model Development at the Leeza Gibbons Memory Foundation where she built partnership models and strategic alliances to support families with members suffering from memory impairment.
 Donna also served as the President and CEO of ONEgeneration, where she created intergenerational care services and programs for seniors, children and at-risk youth.
 This model was nationally recognized as a Congressional Model of Excellence for its success in serving these populations.

 Donna has written two pieces of legislation that were passed by the State of California and has helped conduct seminal research for housing and gerontology publications.
-She is currently a Senior Fellow at the UCLA Luskin School of Public Affairs and a member of the California Department of Housing and Community Development advisory committee.
+She is currently a Senior Fellow at the UCLA Luskin School of Public Affairs, a past Chair of the Governor’s Interagency Council on Veterans Housing Committee, and past member of the California Department of Housing and Community Development advisory committee.
+In 2018, she was honored by the San Fernando Valley Business Journal by being named Not-for-Profit Business Woman of the Year.